linickx/rsdns/README.md

 *  -u username
 *  -a api key
+*  -A accountID (if you have multiple accounts in this username i.e. cloudsite client accounts)
 *  -d domain for the record
 *  -s name of the old name server (the one you are chaning)
 *  -S new name server